Elvric/ClassNotes/Fall2018/Comp361D1.md

 White arrow subsystem-|>User to show different subsystem calls from one use case depending on the imput given.

 <\<extends>> adds know interaction new interaction step to the base use case in case of a specific input like ordering a boat the user asks to recieves the boat manual.
 Generally we do not use extends that much.

+# 19/09/2018
+## Object orientation overview
+See the 533 notes most likely.